 Even if the FDA removes the less than 0.3% THC regulation, there will still be customers on the ground floor and producers that will desire a product that is thc free.
-This means that chromatography will always be an essential part of the hemp and cannabis product formulation process.
+This means that chromatography will always be an essential part of the hemp product formulation process.
 Chromatography uses will always be necessary.
 Not only is it legally necessary while certain regulations on THC are in place, there will also always be customers that are looking for a CBD product that has zero THC.
 You’re never going to be able to get around it.

 Get the Best in Chromatography for Your Business